William Regnery II: Career

 While in college, Regnery was an active member of the Intercollegiate Studies Institute.
 He remained on their board until 2006, when after refusing calls to resign following a speech he gave at a conference for the white supremacist magazine American Renaissance, he was voted off the organization's board.
 He also worked on Barry Goldwater's 1964 presidential campaign.

 Regnery founded the Charles Martel Society, a non-profit organization based in Georgia, in 2001.
-The organization publishes a racist and anti-semitic journal, The Occidental Quarterly.
+The organization publishes a racist and antisemitic journal, The Occidental Quarterly.
 According to the Associated Press, the society "raised $568,526 between 2007 and 2014" in tax deductible contributions.

 Regnery founded the National Policy Institute, a white supremacist and identitarian think tank now based in Alexandria, Virginia, in 2005.
 In 2011, he hired Richard B. Spencer to run it.
-Spencer helped to organize the 2017 "Unite the Right" rally in Charlottesville, Virginia.
-James Alex Fields Jr. ran his car into a group of counter-protesters there, killing Heather Heyer and leading to a judgment of $2.4 million against the Institute.
 By 2020, the IRS had revoked the Institute's tax-exempt status.

 Regnery was described by the Southern Poverty Law Center as "a prime mover and shaker in white nationalism" and "famously reclusive".
-They add that he worked to organize and fund a racist and anti-semitic network of publishers, websites and groups.
+They add that he worked to organize and fund a racist and antisemitic network of publishers, websites and groups.